Eligibility for Change of Status – Applying in the U.S.

 Change of Non-immigrant Status from F2 to F1

-Applicants for change of status from Visitor for Business or Pleasure (B-1/B-2) status to Non-immigrant Student (F-1) status are not permitted to begin a course of study until their application has been approved by the USCIS.
+Applicants for change of status from Visitor for Business or Pleasure (B-1/B-2) status to Non-immigrant Student (F-1) status are not permitted to begin a full course of study until their application has been approved by the USCIS.